snow-actions/.github/profile/README.md

-## About

-This organization contains custom actions and templates for GitHub Actions.
+Custom actions and templates for GitHub Actions.